GuzhanLiang/temperature-converter-phone-app/README.md

-Developed phone app which converts Fahrenheit to Celsius and inversely Display temperature whether it is below zero degree or above visually Manages the application’s view using widgets and padding Implement default state and on-press state
+!Developed phone app which converts Fahrenheit to Celsius and inversely !Display temperature whether it is below zero degree or above visually Manages the application’s view using widgets and padding\n Implement default state and on-press state
 Impllement splash page with icon and animated effect